 Phi Phi Island

 Phi Phi is approximately 50 minutes away from Phuket by speedboats.
-The islands consist of 2 small islands: Phi Phi Don and Phi Phi Leh.
-Ferry ports and hotels can be found on the first, while the latter is uninhabited offering magnificent beaches.
+The islands consist of 2 small islands Phi Phi Don and Phi Phi Leh.
+Ferry ports and hotels can be found at first, while the latter is uninhabited offering magnificent beaches.
 Loh Sama and Maya Bay on Phi Phi Leh are the location for a Hollywood film “The Beach”.
 Thailand travel packages

 Phi Phi Island is Thailand’s island-superstar.
 It is been in the movies and is the topic of conversation for travelers all over Thailand.
 For some, it is the only reason to touchdown in Phuket.
 Even with all the hype, it does not disappoint.
 Phi Phi’s beauty is a large chunk of the allure.
 The islands, when approached by boat, rise from the sea like a fortress.
 Sheer cliffs tower overhead, and then give way to beach-fronted jungle.